ppr-game/PPR/README.md

 ## How to create levels
-To begin creating a level, press "EDIT" in the main menu, then press "NEW" at the top, pause the game by pressing `Escape` on your keayboard, press "SAVE" and "EXIT", then go to the folder, where your game is located at, go to the `levels` folder, rename the `unnamed` folder to whatever you'd like your new level to be named, go to the folder itself, open the `level.txt` file and change `<unknown>` to the level author name (usually your nickname), save the file,
+To begin creating a level, press "EDIT" in the main menu, then press "NEW" at the top, pause the game by pressing `Escape` on your keyboard, press "SAVE" and "EXIT", then go to the folder, where your game is located at, go to the `levels` folder, rename the `unnamed` folder to whatever you'd like your new level to be named, go to the folder itself, open the `level.txt` file and change `<unknown>` to the level author name (usually your nickname), save the file,